 For years I’ve been wholeheartedly recommending The Parent Practice to everyone I know in London, but it’s only now that I can shout it from the rooftops to anyone in the world who wants to improve their parenting skills and get a handle on their family life.

-They’ve finally turned their live programme into an on-line course that you can do from the comfort of your home with guided videos, worksheets, course notes and audio recordings.
-Yay!
+The Parent Practice have now turned their live programme into an on-line course that you can do from the comfort of your home with guided videos, worksheets, course notes and audio recordings.

 You’ll learn all of the same juicy stuff that has helped me and thousands of other parents over the years, such as: